jiyuehe/electrophysiological_heart_simulator/README.md

-This is an electrophysiological heart simulator based on Mitchell-Schaeffer equations.
-Written in Python.
-It can reproduce patient-specific arrhythmias.
+This is an electrophysiological heart simulator capable of modeling patient-specific focal and rotor arrhythmias.
+It computes action potentials and electrograms and is implemented in Python.

 An example of arrhythmia simulation:
 <img src="result/0_demo/s1s2_rotor.gif" alt="Demo" width="400" />